Asphelite/iRacing_Kapps_VirtualFlag_Overlay/README.md

 [iRSDK Documentation](https://sajax.github.io/irsdkdocs/telemetry/sessionflags.html#sessionflags)

 Overlay created by [Asphelite](https://github.com/Asphelite) ; &copy; 2026-01
-I dont want to see forks or claiming credit for yourself.
-Else I will come and find you (in Minecraft). :P If it crashes your sim or your Kapps, thats bad.
+I dont want to see forks for the purpose of re-publishing or claiming credit for someone elses work.
+Else.. well, I dont know.
+If it crashes your sim or your Kapps, thats bad.
 But I dont want to be held accountable so like always with mods etc.: Use at your own discretion!

 For issues or feature requests, contact [Asphelite](https://github.com/Asphelite) on the [Kapps Discord](https://kapps.kutu.ru/discord/) or visit the [repository](https://github.com/Asphelite/iRacing_Kapps_VirtualFlag_Overlay) and [create an issue](https://github.com/Asphelite/iRacing_Kapps_VirtualFlag_Overlay/issues).